Travel Europe Within Budget

 C. Use Discounts

-- Fare Updates: Get price alerts on apps like Hopper that let you know when plane ticket prices fall.
+- Fare Updates: Get price alerts on apps like Hopper that notify you when plane ticket prices drop.

-- Email Deals: Register for updates from airlines to catch timed sales.
+- Email Deals: Sign up for updates from airlines to stay informed about timed sales.

 Transportation Within Europe